multiversx/mx-chain-polychain-relayer/README.md

 This program is still under developing!

-Elrond Relayer is an important character of Poly cross-chain interactive protocol which is responsible for relaying cross-chain transaction from and to MultiversX.
+MultiversX Relayer is an important character of Poly cross-chain interactive protocol which is responsible for relaying cross-chain transaction from and to MultiversX.

 ***